 Acne scars (depending on the severity of the problem) can be successfully reduced after multiple procedures.
 By stimulating skin regeneration, collagen and elastin are produced in the skin cells, which results in skin softness and suppleness.
-Acne pits are harder to treat even after a prolonged treatment, as the skin integrity is very damaged.
+Acne pits are harder to treat even after prolonged treatment, as skin integrity is very damaged.
 Usually, complete removal of acne pits is not possible – the more aggressive methods (such as laser surgeries) will provide more beneficial results.
 Microdermabrasion will make them less visible, but it the deep scars cannot be 100% removes as this is a non-invasive treatment method.

 Dark spots are easier to treat using microdermabrasion.
 Each subsequent session will make the dark spots lighter until they completely disappear.